hpparvi/ExoIris/README.md

 modelling of hundreds to thousands of spectroscopic light curves 20-30 times faster than when using non-optimised transit models.
 A full posterior solution for a low-resolution transmission spectrum with a data resolution of R=100 takes 3-5 minutes to estimate assuming white noise, or 5-15 minutes if using a Gaussian process-based likelihood model powered by the celerite2 package.
+A high-resolution spectrum using full JWST NIRISS data resolution with 2600 spectroscopic light curves (as shown below) takes about 1.5 hours to optimise and sample on a three-year-old AMD Ryzen 7 5800X with 8 cores.

 ![](doc/source/examples/e01/example1.png)